khanren/khanren/README.md

 ## Hi there 👋

+I am a full-time BSc (Hons) Information Technology (Computer Networking and Security) student at Sunway University and a Cybersecurity Analyst at Delta Spike Asia Sdn Bhd, where my bachelor's degree is sponsored.

+Passionate about cybersecurity, I am pursuing a career in purple teams and enjoy working on practical projects to solve real-world problems.
+I have a positive outlook and love meeting new people, collaborating, and learning.
+In my free time, I enjoy traveling, music, and watching Hollywood, Sci-Fi, horror, and action movies.

+I'm enthusiastic about the future of cybersecurity and always seeking new ways to stay updated.
+Feel free to contact me to discuss potential collaborations or to connect!

 <!--
 **khanren/khanren** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.